GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_EVENTS/plots/README.md

 ## Usage

-Once the `../check_dart_SOURCE_ZONE_NAME_HERE.R` code has been run, the script [gauge_summary_statistics.R](./gauge_summary_statistics.R) is used to compare the observed tsunami(s) to a set of PTHA18 events having similar location and magnitude.
-Please note the script does not account for any earthquake-rate information, and it also treats scenarios that are impossible according to the PTHA18 (e.g. based on peak-slip limits).
+Once the `../check_dart_SOURCE_ZONE_NAME_HERE.R` code has been run, the script [gauge_summary_statistics.R](./gauge_summary_statistics.R) is used to do some processing on a set of PTHA18 scenarios having similar location and magnitude and the observations.
+Please note the script does not account for any earthquake-rate information, and it does not attempt to exclude scenarios that are impossible according to the PTHA18 (e.g. based on peak-slip limits).

 The script can be run from the commandline like: